 Having your priorities set, you can now take them one by one and see what could you do and how could you include them.
 You will need to use your creativity at this step and start thinking out of the box.

-The vitamins I mentioned earlier would make an impact for your health and don’t take time, but we all forget to take them.
+The vitamins I mentioned earlier would make an impact on your health and don’t take time, but we all forget to take them.
 Find a creative way to remind yourself to take them every day.
 Put them next to your coffee filter, or next to the mug you will use in the morning to make your tea.
-Make note on the inside of your kitchen cabinet’s door.
+Make a note on the inside of your kitchen cabinet’s door.
 Put an alarm on your phone.
 Anything that would help you remember will work for this.

 Maybe you want to read more but you are too stressed and you always imagine that you need a couple of hours free for spending with your book.
-That is ideal indeed but reading for only 15-20 minutes daily is better that no reading, right?
+That is ideal indeed but reading for only 15-20 minutes daily is better than no reading, right?
 So instead of watching TV during breakfast, you could try to read.
-If you are commuting, you can have audio books on your phone and you can make use of that time while you are walking, riding the bus or driving.
+If you are commuting, you can have audiobooks on your phone and you can make use of that time while you are walking, riding the bus or driving.
 I guess you have already seen people reading in the metro/bus/train so you could also be one of them.

-In the mornings for example, when everybody else is asleep, you can find some extra time for you .
+In the mornings for example, when everybody else is asleep, you can find some extra time for you.
 You can have half an hour to do a quick yoga session, meditate or read before the day starts.
 You just need to be a bit more organized and to actually want to achieve the things on your list.
 Just make sure you get enough sleep.

 Making more time for yourself

 You could even write down everything you do during the day.
 Write every little thing and see where your time goes.
 Ask yourself if you would have felt better if instead of spending those 20 minutes on your phone, you read a chapter in a book.

 I could give you more examples but they will all follow the same principle.
 Just divide and conquer and don’t get scared that what you would like to do takes too much time.
 Doing it step by step will get you closer to what you want to achieve.